-- Give you an introduction to more advanced MVA methods. - Be able to recognise problems, where MVA is applicable. - Wet your appetite for advanced MVA methods.
+- Give you an introduction to more advanced MVA methods, i.e. Machine Learning. - Be able to recognise problems, where MVA is applicable. - Wet your appetite for using Machine Learning on data.

 So let us dive into the world of extracting knowledge from information.